Who should enter It’s Your Neighbourhood?

 Where can I find out more?

-For a fuller description of the scheme look at the RHS website, where you can also find some useful information about support and volunteer group insurance..
+For a fuller description of assessment look at the RHS website, where you can also find some useful information about support and volunteer group insurance..

 For more detail about assessment look at the Assessment Form.